wtre/iBMSC/README.md

 ### Keybinding Options
 * Allows for rebinding keys for a lot of functions, such as note lane assignment.
 * Some other functions are also rebindable, such as Snap to Grid, Undo, and Redo.

+### #TOTAL Options
+* Allows you to set a recommended #TOTAL value based on either IIDX supposition 1, IIDX supposition 2, or a multiplier.